lauslim12/provisions/README.md

 # Provisions

 This repository is my digital toolbox, a personal note to me if I ever get a new device in order to make the shifting process as swift as possible.
 In order to separate the concerns between personal use and development, please do not use the same device for work and personal matters (my personal preference is Windows machines for personal use and Unix systems for software engineering).
 I will try to avoid programming in Windows for separation of concerns between my personal life and my development life.
 Windows machines are simple and I don't think the process could get any more straightforward than it is already.

-The provisioning process is automated using [Ansible](https://www.ansible.com/), an Infrastructure-as-Code.
+The provisioning process is done by using Shell script(s) for portability and ease of use.

 ## Structure